1. Home

 Cleaner energy at home

-Energy security during severe weather and power outages
+Energy security during power outages

 A map showing major power outages since 2000 across the United States.